Scattering Amplitudes and Conservative Binary Dynamics at $O(G^5)$ without Self-Force Truncation

 An obvious further improvement is to substantially extend the series to higher orders, which is not too challenging when using finite-field techniques and parallel computation.
 Pad\'e approximants provide further improvements.
 An initial exploration of such approximants was presented in Ref.~\cite{Bern:2025zno}.
 Pad\'e approximants are widely used to enhance the accuracy of power-series expansions, both in waveform modeling~\cite{Damour:1997ub, Nagar:2016ayt, Nagar:2024oyk} and in earlier particle-physics applications~\cite{Bultheel:1984aa, Fleischer:1994ef, Fleischer:1996ju}.
 If complementary information on the asymptotic behavior in the ultra-relativistic limit $v\to1$~\cite{Rothstein:2024nlq, Barcaro:2025ifi, Alessio:2025isu} becomes available, these approximants could be anchored across the full kinematic range, further improving their reliability.

-\Section{Conclusions---} In this Letter we computed the complete potential-mode contributions to the amplitude and conservative scattering angle at 5PM order.
+\Section{Conclusions---} In this Letter, we computed the complete potential-mode contributions to the amplitude and conservative scattering angle at 5PM order.
 Our calculations show that the computationally demanding 2SF component can be brought under systematic control.
 We employed state-of-the-art Feynman integration tools, as published by two of the authors \cite{FIRE7}, along with various private enhancements.
 Our framework closely parallels that employed in the corresponding analysis of maximal supergravity~\cite{Bern:2025zno}, augmented by substantial improvements in IBP seeding strategies, which should likewise transfer to multi-loop collider-physics applications.

-After obtaining the four-scalar integrand and performing the IBP reduction, we solved the differential equations for all master integrals as a series expansion about the static limit $\sigmabar\to0$.
-The resulting solution determines the classical amplitude (radial action) at $\mathcal{O}(G^5)$ through 10PN order.
-Extending the series to substantially higher orders will be useful once radiation contributions are included.
-It would be interesting to promote the series solution to an exact analytic result, with full control over generalized polylogarithms, elliptic integrals, and Calabi--Yau integrals.
+After obtaining the four-scalar integrand and performing the IBP reduction, the differential equations and boundary integrals completely fix the PM amplitude and scattering angle.
+We explicitly solved the differential equations for all master integrals as a series expansion about the static limit $\sigmabar\to0$.
+The resulting solution determines the classical amplitude (radial action) at $\mathcal{O}(G^5)$ through 26PN order.
+Extending the series to substantially higher orders is, of course, doable using the differential equation Eq.~(\ref{eq:diff_eq}) and might be useful once radiation contributions are included.
+It would be interesting to promote our series solution to an exact analytic result\footnote{After this work was completed, such a solution was given in Ref.~\cite{Driesse:2026qiz}, which confirmed our potential region results.
+That paper also included conservative radiation effects.}, with full control over generalized polylogarithms, elliptic integrals, and Calabi--Yau integrals.